micw/tibber-pulse-reader/README.md

 * configure via `application.yaml` config file
 * see `application.yaml.example` for examples of config variables

+## Running  (docker)
+docker run -it --rm \
+  -e "TIBBER_PULSE_SOURCE=http" \
+  [...]
+  ghcr.io/micw/tibber-pulse-reader:master

+# Running (native)

+Pre-built jars can be downloaded from https://mega.nz/folder/F6x0WKjB#AIfMjKHa5gU_aWJEyhrP3w .
+To run it, you need a Java Runtime Environment (JRE) with version 11 or higher installed.
+Config can be passed as environment variables or by creating appliucation.yaml in the working directory (e.g. next to the downloaded jar file).

+Example:

+echo "TIBBER_PULSE_SOURCE: http" > application.yaml
+echo "TIBBER_PULSE_HOST: tibberbridge.localnet" >> application.yaml
+[...]
+java -Xmx25M -jar tibber-pulse-reader.master.jar

+Memory assignment of the process can be tuned by the -Xmx option - adjust it to your needs so that the process does not get an out of memory error.

 ## Modes of access

 ### HTTP access